Meshiest/mrseedbox/README.md

 * Generate a SSL Cert: `./setup`
 * `cp settings.json transmission/config/settings.json` (and make neccessary dirs)
 * The **first person to connect and auth will be the "owner"**
-* You will have to go through the emby setup too! (this means you might need to make accounts for your friends of share accounts)
+* You will have to go through the initial emby setup at `localhost:8096`!

 ### Commands (from shell):